Community Health Needs Assessment

 This report presents an integrated summary of the major findings, including a broad-based demographic scan, in-depth interviews with key informants and focus groups with residents living in communities served by Southcoast.
-It also includes detailed findings from primary qualitative research and informs our overall Community Benefits Plan.
-View our 2013 and 2016 reports.
+It also includes detailed findings from primary qualitative research and informs our overall Community Benefits Strategic Implementation Strategy.
+View our 2016, 2019 and 2022 reports.

 Southcoast Health collaborates with community stakeholders and conducts a Community Health Needs Assessment every three years to determine the most pressing community health needs.
 This assessment allows us to identify issues and focus our efforts to best-serve the community.